 - If your student is part of the Global Scholars Program or is an international student, please refer to the Center for Global Education and Field Study website for detailed pre-arrival and orientation information, including transportation options.

 - Winter Start Orientation (WSO) is for students who have been admitted as winter starts for the 2019-20 academic year and for Fall Semester Abroad participants.
+The schedule will be updated throughout the fall semester as plans are finalized, so be sure to check the WSO page in CCBound for updates!

 - Family programming is scheduled for Saturday and Sunday, January 11 and 12, 2020.
 Registration information will be available in December 2019.